ubc-dri/dri-needs-assessment/fullreport.md

 ### Research Data Management

-The survey highlights three trends of interest for RDM support services [^6].
-RDM as a support service has traditionally been embedded in the activities of academic libraries [^7].
+RDM as a support service has traditionally been embedded in the activities of academic libraries [^6].
 This is reflected at UBC with UBC Library‘s involvement in national RDM initiatives as well as coordinating funding and training for dedicated research data repositories.
 Yet, 24% of those seeking support for data management plans (DMPs) and only 16% of researchers who sought support for data retention, deposit, or preservation went to UBC Library (Figure 7).
 For sensitive data retention, UBC ARC and UBC IT are the primary units offering support for deposit when traditional data repositories are not an option.
 However, 20% of respondents seeking support in these areas still went outside of UBC.

 Data management plans are an integral component in adhering to funder mandates, and UBC has invested significant time and resources in support of the development of the DMP Assistant to facilitate and streamline this task for researchers.
 Respondents turned to several different campus units for support, however 24% of respondents sought this support outside of UBC (Figure 7).
 This suggests several areas of concern.
 While the university and researcher each hold a degree of responsibility for ensuring the integrity of research data, many researchers are opting to work with non-UBC entities to address their RDM needs.
 There is a need to effectively direct researchers to the best point of contact for a particular service related to RDM within UBC.
 Despite investment in solutions to address things like funder mandates that attempt to ensure that RDM is properly handled and administered, the products of these investments are not being used to their full potential by UBC’s research community.